-I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a simple, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what was supposed to be a simple, chain free conveyancing.
 Fir Vale and Wadsley Bridge is where the house is located.
 Can you offer any opinion?

-Flying freeholds in Fir Vale and Wadsley Bridge are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Fir Vale and Wadsley Bridge you would need to get your solicitor to go through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Fir Vale and Wadsley Bridge may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Fir Vale and Wadsley Bridge are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Fir Vale and Wadsley Bridge you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Fir Vale and Wadsley Bridge may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 I am a negotiator for a long established estate agency in Fir Vale and Wadsley Bridge where we see a few flat sales put at risk as a result of leases having less than 80 years remaining.
 I have received conflicting advice from local Fir Vale and Wadsley Bridge conveyancing solicitors.
 Please can you confirm whether the owner of a flat can commence the lease extension formalities for the purchaser on completion of the sale?